ramonawalls/data_commons_fair/example_directives_delete.rst

 Buttons and keyboard combinations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Where it adds clarity you can use this text to add buttons.
+Where it adds clarity you can use this text to add buttons:

   1. Click :guilabel:`&Cancel` to continue